Aerospace Instruments Made From Military-Grade Material

 According to Harbert, “Encapsulated within the part are two sealed 5-volt lamp modules — one provides backlighting for UHF and the other [at the top] illuminates the display that sits behind a clear window.
 The lamp modules are filtered in order to be compatible with night-vision goggles worn by military pilots … and the lettering at the bottom is non-illuminated.”

-The parts shown here include a completed part (minus the two wires that come out of the recessed terminals on the back) and the two other parts show the innards and illustrate the complicated steps required for manufacturing this part.
+The parts above include a completed part (minus the two wires that come out of the recessed terminals on the back) and the two other parts show the innards and illustrate the complicated steps required for manufacturing this part.

 In fact, DATRON’s VacuMate™ workholding ultimately had as much to do with Aero-Tec’s success with this particular aerospace part as the 60,000 RPM machining technology itself.
 VacuMate is designed to swiftly and efficiently secure flat workpieces to the bed of a machining system.
 Thin stock, which could be secured only with great difficulties before, can be secured literally within seconds.
 This includes plastic foils as thin as 0.001” or aluminum sheets up to 0.250” thick.
 The vacuum table features airflow-optimized ports, with recessed chambers, to provide superior vacuum distribution.
 A low cost, gas-permeable substrate serves as a sacrificial vacuum diffuser, allowing the cutter to machine through the workpiece, without cutting into the table.
 When placing a single 18”x12” VacuMate segment (or up to 4 connected segments for a total of 24” x 36”) on the machine bed, the same position is maintained every time.
 That’s because the VacuMates are keyed using a beveled boss-in-cavity system to ensure location repeatability.